Holodomor in Marko Zalizniak’s photos

 During the First World War, Marko Zalizniak took photographs at the front.
 In 1916, his photo was printed on the magazine cover “Ogoniok”, which testified to considerable success.

 From the end of the 1920s, Zalizniak cooperated with Dmytro Yavornytskyi.
 In 1931, the historian invited him to be a photographer in an archaeological expedition during the construction of the Dnipro HPP.
 Marko Zalizniak photographed the found artefacts and ethnographic materials.
-In one of his letters to Zalizniak, the scientist emphasized the importance of his case: “These are living pictures from the living life of the Ukrainian people, valuable material for the science of ethnography.
+In one of his letters to Zalizniak, the scholar emphasized the importance of his case: “These are living pictures from the living life of the Ukrainian people, valuable material for the science of ethnography.
 Continue along the same path: photograph the characteristic types of people, their homes, clothes, household utensils, livestock – everything that is around a man and for a man.”

 At any suitable opportunity, Marko Zalizniak tried to photograph his native land: weddings, gatherings of villagers, everyday life of local residents.
 He was invited to be the official photographer during the dekulakization in the local office of the NKVD, but Zalizniak refused.